Sexuality under the microscope in Showtime's 'Masters of Sex' series

-BEVERLY HILLS, Calif., July 30 (Reuters) - The sexual revolution has been well-documented on TV shows like HBO’s “Sex and the City,” but a new Showtime drama “Masters of Sex” turns the lens on the pioneering couple who started the public conversation about sexuality.
+BEVERLY HILLS, California (Reuters) - The sexual revolution has been well-documented on TV shows like HBO’s “Sex and the City,” but a new Showtime drama “Masters of Sex” turns the lens on the pioneering couple who started the public conversation about sexuality.

 Johnson, who died last week at age 88, met Masters when she was a researcher for him at Washington University in St. Louis in the 1950s.
 Masters, who died in 2001, was a physician at the university and had begun researching sex in 1954.